TheMicroservicesAgency/msa-faker/README.md

 ## Endpoints

-The locale parameter can be optionnaly supplied to any endpoint to change the locality of the generated data.
+The locale parameter can be optionally supplied to any endpoint to change the locality of the generated data.
 This has mainly an effect on the endpoints like **/faker/name** and **/faker/address**, but will probably not change anything on endpoints like **/faker/code** or **/faker/internet**.
 You can check the support for each locale at [https://github.com/stympy/faker/tree/master/lib/locales](https://github.com/stympy/faker/tree/master/lib/locales), and get the list with:

 - [/faker/locales](/faker/locales) : Get the list of supported locales